joomla/Manual/docs/using-core-functions/javascript/joomla-dialog.md

 Joomla Dialog (popup) script
 ============================

-Joomla Dialog script provides a functionality wich allows to display various Dialogs (popup) windows.
+Joomla Dialog module provides a functionality wich allows to display various Dialogs (popup) windows.

-To enable it on the page use [WebAssetManager](/docs/using-core-functions/web-asset-manager.md) `$wa->useScript('dialog')`.
+To add Joomla Dialog module to the page use [WebAssetManager](/docs/using-core-functions/web-asset-manager.md) `$wa->useScript('joomla.dialog')`, and to enable auto binding of the buttons on the page use `$wa->useScript('joomla.dialog-autocreate')`.

 Joomla Dialog allows to display dialogs with following content: